- Religion and Philosophy»

 Haji Ali Dargah, Mumbai-A Religious Monument of Communal Harmony

 It is my second visit.
 But this time the weather was fine.
 The causeway was safe with no splash of sea waves.
 The dargah is accessible only during low tide.
-But there was a great rush of all types of people- pilgrims, visitors, shoppers and onlookers.
+But there was a great rush of all types of people- pilgrims, visitors, shoppers, and onlookers.
 Both sides of the footpath were occupied by the vendors, who do brisk business.
-Cooling glass, cap, toys, ready made garments, cosmetics and eatables like ice cream, candies, hot snacks, everything were available there for a decent price.
+Cooling glass, cap, toys, readymade garments, cosmetics and eatables like ice cream, candies, hot snacks, everything was available there for a decent price.

 When I entered on the holy shrine what fascinated me was a beautiful Qawwali.
 This is a sort of music being followed by the Muslims in certain parts of Asia.
 Listening qawwali is an enjoyable experience.
 The performers were singing loudly with rhythmic movements and enthusiasm.
 Covering my head I entered the dargah and prayed before the tomb of the Muslim Saint Pir Haji Ali Shah Bukhari.
 I felt relaxed in the devotional atmosphere prevailed there.
 The fragrance of the thick incense sticks filled in the air.
 It was a soothing experience.